Manufacturing

 Motion Picture.

 business putting more resources into it.
-The last sets were struck October.
+During 1917 the

 ironic that the man who had done much create motion